 ESP 5710 Science Colloquium Series - 1 graduate credits

-ESP 5720 Land Use Planning Seminar - 1-3 graduate credits
+ESP 5720 Environmental Planning Seminar - 1-3 graduate credits

 Land use planning is a dynamic field that involves the integration of a variety of components to improve communities and places.
-This graduate seminar will focus on furthering knowledge on specific topics related to planning and explore interrelationships between topics.
-Topics might include smart growth, low impact design, transportation, energy, sustainable design, drinking water protection, housing, economic development, and community involvement.
+This graduate seminar will focus on furthering knowledge on specific topics related to environmental planning and explore interrelationships between topics.
+Topics might include smart growth, low impact design, transportation, energy, sustainable design, watershed planning, and community involvement.

 ESP 5730 Contaminant Hydrology - 3 graduate credits